Bangladesh deploys soldiers ahead of next Sunday’s elections

-DHAKA, Bangladesh (AP) — Thousands of army soldiers are being deployed across Bangladesh to help conduct the national elections on Dec.
-30.
+DHAKA, Bangladesh (AP) — Thousands of army soldiers are being deployed across Bangladesh to provide security and help conduct national elections next Sunday.

-A statement by the military’s public relations office said the deployment began early Monday and the soldiers would be on duty until Jan.
-2.
+The deployment began early Monday and the soldiers will be on duty until Jan.
+2, the military’s public relations office said.

-While such deployment is common ahead of national elections in Bangladesh, the opposition has been strongly demanding their engagement in the election process amid concern that violence could happen.
+The soldiers are setting up camps in 389 areas and navy personnel are fanning out across the coast, according to the statement.
+The air force is keeping helicopters ready for any urgent needs, and the soldiers will maintain order on important roads or highways whenever needed.

+Earlier this month, authorities deployed paramilitary border forces in 87 bordering areas.

 Most Read Nation & World Stories